Temerty Faculty of Medicine ↗ MD Program ↗

 one way to study.

-A working library of notes, decks, and guides shared by upper-year UofT MD students — plus a year-one calendar, testimonials on what worked, and a practical guide to shadowing in the first two years.
+A working library of notes, decks, and guides shared by upper-year UofT MD students. plus a year-one calendar, study tips from upper years, and a practical guide to shadowing

 Curated, not exhaustive Every resource here was used by a real student and shared forward.
 New ones are added each year via Feedback.